codeforamerica/honeycrisp-gem/README.md

     When finish, just revert the Gemfile to the original version and `bundle install` again.

+### How do I use this outside a Ruby project?
+Run `rake assets:package`

+Check the `dist` directory for all the assets required and copy/paste them into your project!

 ### Running tests

 A small test suite is available—please add to it!